CheeseTastisch/Contest/README.md

 - [Advent of Code](#advent-of-code)

 ## Cloudflight Coding Contest
-Some of the Cloudflight Coding Contets I have participated in are included in this repository.

-This includes the following contests:
 - [38th School CCC (Autumn 2023)](CCC2023Autumn/src/main/kotlin/me/golentrio/school)
   - Location: Traun (HTBLA Traun)
   - Completed Levels in Contests: 3